 Great when used with Westlab Epsom Salt and Bicarbonate of Soda

-Children love bath bombs, but they are often a big no-no for eczema kids.
-Your children can have great fun making and then enjoying your own though, which may not aggravate their skin in the same way many of the commercial ones would.
+Children love bath bombs, but they can result in flare-ups for eczema kids.
+Small children can have great fun making and then enjoying your own though, which may not aggravate their skin in the same way many of the more fragranced ones would.

 The reason for this is that one of the main ingredients in most bath bombs is citric acid, but as this is derived from citrus fruit it can be an irritant for eczema sufferers.
 Plus many bombs also have synthetic fragrance and colour in them.